 - 1. Gathers all module dependencies.
 The whole repository content is created under target~/mergedArtifactsRepository folder. - 2.
 Checks the repository consistency.
-For each module, it tries to import it from this repository and fails the build if at least one of the dependencies cannot be resolved.
+For each module, it tries to fetch it from this repository and fails the build if at least one of the dependencies cannot be resolved.

 The module repository .zip file is built in the target~/artifacts/ folder.
-This file may be published along with a CHANGELOG.md, LICENSE.txt and README.md.
+This is file is also published possibly with the CHANGELOG.md, LICENSE.txt and README.md.